Big Chutes and Trash Chutes Speed Up Construction Debris Removal

 Differences Between Big Chutes and Trash Chutes?

-A trash chute works by taking an object and sending it down a long tube at high speed.
+Big chutes and trash chutes work by taking an object and sending it down a long tube at high speed.
 This tube is often angled so that gravity can help move the object down the tube.
-Trash chutes can be found in many different types of buildings, including homes, schools, and office buildings.
-The most common type of trash chute is called a garbage shoot or garbage disposal shoot.
+Big chutes and trash chutes can be found in many different types of buildings, including homes, schools, and office buildings.
+The most common type of big chutes and trash chutes are called a garbage shoot or garbage disposal shoot.
 Trash shoots can be found in homes and apartments as well as commercial buildings such as restaurants and grocery stores.

 A trash chute, also known as a garbage shoot, is a vertical shaft that typically runs from the basement of a building up to the roof.
 It is used for transporting garbage and other waste materials up from the basement and out of the building.